OlimilO1402/Ctrl_DBcrud/README.md

 [![Github All Releases](https://img.shields.io/github/downloads/OlimilO1402/Ctrl_DBcrud/total.svg)](https://github.com/OlimilO1402/Ctrl_DBcrud/releases/download/v2026.2.8/DBcrud_v2026.2.8.zip)
 ![GitHub followers](https://img.shields.io/github/followers/OlimilO1402?style=social)

-For this repo you will also need the repos:
+For this repo you will also need the classes:
-* CCollection
+* class CCollection from the repo [List_Collection](https://github.com/OlimilO1402/List_Collection)
-* ModalDialog
+* class ModalDialog from the repo [Ctrl_ModalDialog](https://github.com/OlimilO1402/Ctrl_ModalDialog)

 This project covers all functions we need for creating a simple UI for creating a very complex object data hierarchy structure.
-In cunjunction with databases everyone thinks of CRUD which are the 4 basics:
+In conjunction with databases everyone thinks of CRUD which are the 4 basic functions:
 * Create
 * Read
 * Update
 * Delete

-in our app we have classes and lists, imho basically this is all we need
+in our app we have classes representing records of data and lists representing tables of records.
+Imho basically this is all we need to be able to create a somewhat complex application.

 Create:
 -------